-Graph: Tress Index - Polokwane, Capricorn, Limpopo and National Total, 2006-2016 trade sector.
+In 2016, Polokwane's Tress Index was estimated at 54.2 which are higher than the 53.2 of the district municipality and higher than the 53.2 of the province.
+This implies that - on average - Polokwane Local Municipality is less diversified in terms of its economic activity spread than the province's economy as a whole.
+The Polokwane Local Municipality has a concentrated trade sector.
 The more diverse an economy is, the more likely it is to create employment opportunities across all skills levels (and not only - for instance - employment opportunities that cater for highly skilled labourers), and maintain a healthy balance between labour-intensive and capital-intensive industries.
 If both economic growth and the alleviation of unemployment are of concern, clearly there need to be industries that are growing fast and also creating jobs in particular the lower skilled categories.
 Unfortunately, in practice many industries that are growing fast are not those that create many employment opportunities for unskilled labourers (and alleviate unemployment).